 An Overview of Other Credit Card Networks

-Seeing how the majority of cardholders use Visa or Mastercard credit cards, it seems that these two card networks hold the monopoly over credit cards.
-While choosing either one of them can bring you many benefits, there are other card networks that you can rely on in case you cannot get or simply don’t want to get a Visa or Mastercard.
+Because most cardholders use Visa or Mastercard credit cards, these two card networks seem to have a monopoly over credit cards.
+While choosing either can bring you many benefits, there are other card networks you can rely on in case you cannot get or don’t want to get a Visa or Mastercard.

 PRO Tip